Code-Institute-Submissions/rl-training-site/README.md

 - CSS3  https://en.wikipedia.org/wiki/Cascading_Style_Sheets
 	- Styling the website in conjunction with Bootstrap.
 - Bootstrap 4 https://getbootstrap.com/
-	- Assisted in creating the grid system of the website, the form and the submission element.
+	- Assisted in creating the grid system of the website, the table and the submission element.
 - Google https://google.com
 	- To research, troubleshoot and investigate bugs with the website.
 - StackOverflow https://stackoverflow.com